 The University's Title IX Coordinator is responsible for overseeing compliance with Title IX and other laws that address sexual misconduct and discrimination.
 The Coordinator oversees investigations and disciplinary proceedings in cases of sexual misconduct, as well as the interim accommodations and assistance for those who report such misconduct.
-The simplest and most direct route to submit a formal report to the University is to contact the Title IX Coordinator:
+The simplest and most direct route to submit a formal report to the University is to contact:

-- Letitia Clay, Title IX Coordinator.
-Email: title.ix@mvsu.edu; Phone: 662-254-3323.
+- The Office of Human Resources.
+Email: title.ix@mvsu.edu; Phone: 662-254-3531.
 If a person does not wish to report directly to the Title IX Coordinator, they are encouraged to contact one of the following officials, who also can provide prompt assistance. - Ro'Shaun A. Bailey, Ph.D., Assistant Vice President of Student Affairs and Campus Life.
 Jacob Aron Student Union Bldg.
 Email: rbailey@mvsu.edu; Phone: 662-254-3527. - Elizabeth Hurssey, Director of Human Resources.
 William W. Sutton Administration Bldg., 3rd Floor.
-Email: ejhurssey@mvsu.edu; Phone: 662-254-3781. - University Police.
+Email: ejhurssey@mvsu.edu; Phone: 662-254-3781.

+• University Police.
 Annex II.
 Bldg.

 Phone: 662-254-3478/3479